Authored by the expert who managed and guided the team behind the Ghana Property Pack

 Which areas near transit or universities rent faster in Kumasi in 2026?

-As of early 2026, the top three areas near universities that rent fastest in Kumasi are Ayeduase, Bomso, and Kotei, all located in the KNUST corridor.
+As of 2026, the fastest-renting areas near transit or universities in Kumasi are Ayeduase, Bomso, and Kentinkrono, with Kotei, Ayigya, Tech Junction, Adum, Kejetia, and Asokwa also moving quickly.

 Which neighborhoods are most popular with expats in Kumasi right now?